By using this site, you agree to the Privacy Policy and Terms of Use.

 Nutritional Focus

-This is a period of rapid growth, particularly for medium and large breeds.
-Protein and fat requirements remain high.
-Your puppy’s immune system is also maturing, so foods containing antioxidants (such as vitamin E, vitamin C, and selenium) are beneficial.
-This is also the age at which many puppies begin their vaccination programme, so supporting immune health through nutrition is especially important.
+This is a period of rapid growth, especially for medium and large breeds.
+Protein and fat requirements are still high.
+Your puppy’s immune system is also maturing, so foods containing antioxidants are beneficial, such as vitamin E, vitamin C, and selenium.
+This is also the age when many puppies begin their vaccination program, so supporting immune health through nutrition is especially important.

 Tips for 3-4 Month Old Puppies